0x80/mono-ts/README.md

 The web app should become available on http://localhost:3000 and the emulators UI on http://localhost:4000.

+Alternatively, you can start the emulators and dev server separately.
+It makes the console output more readable and preserves coloring:

+- In `apps/web` run `pnpm dev`
+- In `services/fns` run `pnpm emulate`
+- In `services/api` run `pnpm emulate`

 More info can be found in the README files of the various packages.

 ## Workspace